NVIDIA/NeMo/docs/source/asr/configs.rst

 --------------------------

-If you are loading audio files for your experiment, you will likely want to use a preprocessor to convert from the raw audio signal to features (e.g. mel-spectrogram or MFCC).
-The ``preprocessor`` section of the config specifies the audio preprocessor to be used via the ``_target_`` field, as well as any initialization parameters for that preprocessor.
+If you are loading audio files for your experiment, you will likely want to use a preprocessor to convert from the raw audio signal to features (for example, mel-spectrogram or MFCC).
+The ``preprocessor`` section of the config file specifies the audio preprocessor to be used via the ``_target_`` field, as well as any initialization parameters for that preprocessor.

 An example of specifying a preprocessor is as follows: